Workers’ Compensation Lawyer in Haddon Heights, NJ

 Lost Wages

-If you cannot work, you may receive wage replacement benefits of up to 70% of your average weekly wage under NJ Rev Stat § 34:15-12.
+If you cannot work, you may receive wage replacement of up to 70% of your average weekly wage under N.J.S.A.
+34:15-12.

 Medical Expenses

-All authorized and necessary medical treatment related to your workplace injury is covered, including surgery, rehabilitation, and follow-up care under NJ Rev Stat § 34:15-15.
+All authorized and necessary treatment tied to the injury is covered, including surgery, rehabilitation, and follow-up care under N.J.S.A.
+34:15-15.

 Death Benefits

-If a work-related accident results in death, eligible dependents may receive funeral expenses and ongoing financial support under NJ Rev Stat § 34:15-13.
+If a work-related accident causes death, eligible dependents may receive funeral expenses and ongoing support under N.J.S.A.
+34:15-13.

 Types of Injuries Covered by Workers’ Compensation

-Benefits do not continue indefinitely.
-Insurance carriers may seek to stop, reduce, or suspend payments under specific legal standards.
+Benefits do not run forever.
+Carriers can move to stop, reduce, or suspend payments under specific legal standards.

-• Termination of Benefits: Benefits may end if you reach Maximum Medical Improvement, fail to comply with treatment, or miss required medical evaluations.
+• Termination of Benefits: Payments may end if you reach MMI, fail to follow treatment, or miss required medical evaluations.

-• Reduction or Modification: Carriers may seek to reduce benefits if they believe your condition has improved or if you decline authorized treatment.
-Petitions must comply with NJ Rev Stat § 34:15-27.
+• Reduction or Modification: A carrier may seek to reduce benefits if it claims your condition has improved or you declined authorized treatment.
+Petitions must comply with N.J.S.A.
+34:15-27.

-• Warning Signs of a Modification Petition: Requests for additional examinations or sudden changes in medical direction may signal an attempt to reduce benefits.
+• Warning Signs of a Modification Petition: Requests for extra examinations or sudden changes in medical direction can signal an attempt to cut benefits.

-• Suspension of Benefits: Allegations of fraud or return-to-work disputes can lead to suspended payments.
-Prompt legal action is often necessary.
+• Suspension of Benefits: Fraud allegations or return-to-work disputes can lead to suspended payments.
+Prompt legal action is often needed.

-• Challenging a Suspension: Restoring benefits typically requires medical documentation, employment records, and structured legal argument.
+• Challenging a Suspension: Restoring benefits usually takes medical documentation, employment records, and a structured legal argument.

 • Reopening a Claim: You may reopen a prior award if your condition worsens.
-New Jersey law generally allows two years from the last payment to seek review.
+New Jersey generally allows two years from the last payment to seek review

 Overview